How to Get More Protein in Your Diet

 According to the International Society of Sports Nutrition, a protein intake of 1.4 – 2.0 g/kg/day for physically active people is not only safe but may improve the effectiveness of your workouts.
 Body builders may even benefit from up to 3.0 g/kg/day.

 So, how do you boost your intake to meet these needs?
 There are so many ways to sneak protein into your daily diet.
+In Macro Diet for Dummies, I give you a detailed guide to help you find your personalized number.
+Then, use different ways to get more protein each day, including these sneaky hacks to get more at each meal.

 Next